brandonscript/tinta/README.md

 pip install tinta
 ```

-Add Tinta to your project, and optionally configure a path to your `colors.yaml` file.
+Add Tinta to your project, and optionally configure a path to your `colors.ini` file.
 This path can be relative, or absolute; the best way to make a path is using `pathlib.Path()`.

 ```python
 from tinta import Tinta